 Chain Type Chain description b.
-On-farm sales to individual consumers Farm => Consumer General characteristics Cou ntry specifics France France In France, this type of chain is used by more than half of the farmers who sell by SFSC (Recensement de l'Agriculture, 2010).
-Yet the amount of product sold this way is small compared to direct sales on farmers market for example.
-As in Poland, it is mostly used by local consumers.
-There is not always a formal farm shop.
-In the French sample, many goat cheese producers have a formal shop, while the vegetable farmers producers not.
-Hungary This type of chain is not often used as the farmers do not have the capacity to provide regular opening hours.
-However, in special regions of Hungary this is an important sales channel.
-On temporary basis (e.g. during harvest season, festivals etc.) this could be a sales channel, mainly targeting local consumers (knowing the farmer personally) and tourist visiting the region of production.
-Products the most often sold through this channel are wines, processed products fo a long storage (e.g. honey in jars) or seasonal fruits (e.g. water melon).
-Italy into consideration in the particular.
+On-farm sales to individual consumers Farm => Consume General characteristics shopping (eg. farm shop consumers who like to be rketing strategy where custom b).
+This type of purchase r uy quality products directly f casionally stop for shopping (e. night be preferred by from the farm, also by Cou ntry specifics France SFSC (Recensement de l'A way is small compared to c As in Poland, it is mostly to n is used by more than half of Agriculture, 2010).
+Yet the amo lirect sales on farmers market f used by local consumers.
+There sample, many goat cheese pr farmers producers not. ount of product sold this for example. e is not always a formal Hungary provide regular opening ho important sales channel.
+Of etc.) this could be a sales c the farmer personally) and most often sold through this ten used as the farmers do not ours.
+However, in special region n temporary basis (e.g. during hannel, mainly targeting local tourist visiting the region of pr s channel are wines, processed or seasonal fruits (e.g. water n ns of Hungary this is an harvest season, festivals consumers (knowing oduction.
+Products the products fo a long Italy into consideration in the particular.
 Both for Parmig shops are formal shops a Parmigiano Reggiano PDC commuters or touristic ro- ensures the on-farm shop s not every Parmigiano Reg n is quite well developed, for survey, and for the Parmigi giano Reggiano PDO and for nd almost no transaction occo shops do benefit from favoura ads.
-This, paired with the pop ubstantial revenues from this of giano PDO dairies have an or s may come from close-by o ano Reggiano PDO in salad tomatoes on-farm curs under the counter. able location along busy pularity of the product, chain type.
+This, paired with the pop substantial revenues from this of giano PDO dairies have an or s may come from close-by co ano Reggiano PDO in salad tomatoes on-farm curs under the counter. able location along busy pularity of the product, chain type.
 Nonetheless, n-farm shop.
 Regarding Norway In Norway this chain had almost disappeared some decades ago, however, it has got new interest today with an increased emphasis on local food among consumers.
 Few people visit farm shops on a regular basis, however, it has become popular in typical touristic areas where farmers sell regional specialties and fresh produce direct from the farm shop.
 Poland categories of products.
 Mo the area are the clients.
-In the most cases farmers with no formal arrangemen m sales" identified in the Polis on an individual basis,
+In the most cases farmers with no formal arrangement m sales" identified in the Polis on an individual basis,

 UK In the UK, on-farm sales have been growing in popularity in the last few years.
 The most representative case would be a family business farm with own farm shops (and butcher) which sells, in addition to farm produce, other locally sourced products.
 Such farms are more frequently located in accessible locations (close to main roads, within reasonable driving distance of a town/city) and often diversify their activities by having a restaurant, accommodation (B&B or campsite), gift-shop and other forms of agri-tourism (e.g. cooking classes, horse riding, etc.).
-Smaller farms may also engage in informal sales for visitors passing by, typically eggs, honey, preserves, etc. Vietnam In Vietnam individual consumers in this type of chain are usually neighbours or relatives of the farmers.
+Smaller farms may also engage in informal sales for visitors passing by, typically eggs, honey, preserves, etc. Vietnam Individual consumers in this type of chain are usually neighbours or relatives of the farmers.
 They come to farms to buy organic vegetables directly from the farms on individual basis without any arrangements.
 The quantity of this client constitutes a small part in total quantity of the farm.
 There were 5 "on-farm sales to individual consumers" identified in the Vietnamese sample.